 Steph’s Everything Muffins

 The Story of the Muffins.
 I like muffins, but I don’t like the kind they sell at the store or bakeries that are so sugary they might as well be cake.
-Bill sometimes loses weight when he goes to trial because he forgets to eat, and these muffins are a great thing to sneak into his briefcase.
+These are great to have when you are busy.

 I like packing some in my carry on stuff on the planes because if I don’t, the plane will certainly be delayed to the point of desperation hunger.